-The Part-Time Medical Management Program is designed to fit the schedules of busy working professionals.
-Students typically take two courses per term for one year, September through August.
-Followed by a capstone project course in which they apply the learnings from the coursework to a real problem faced by a health care institution.
+The part-time MMM program is designed to fit the schedules of busy working professionals.
+Students typically take two courses per term for one year, September through August; this is followed by a capstone project course in which they apply the learnings from the coursework to a real problem faced by a health care institution.